 You can get direct access from Osaka (Umeda) to Kyoto station.
 Uji, Fushimi-Inari, Nijo castle and Arashiyama can be accessed by JR trains.
 But it is very inconvenient to access to Higashiyama area, such as Kiyomizudera, Gion, Sanjo and Kifune.

-If you intend to take Sagano Scenic Railway and take JR train to come back to Arashiyama or Kyoto, Kansai Area Pass and Sanyo Area Pass cover only to Hozukyo station.
+If you intend to take Sagano Scenic Railway and take JR train to come back to Arashiyama or Kyoto, Kansai Area Pass covers only to Hozukyo station.
 The nearest station of Torokko Kameoka station is JR Umahoti station.
-But this station is out of coverage area of Kansai Area Pass and Sanyo Area Pass.
-If you use JR Pass or Kansai WIDE Area Pass, it is covered.
+But this station is out of coverage area of Kansai Area Pass.
+If you use JR Pass or other JR West passes, it is covered.

-If you use Takayama Hokuriku Area Pass, you can get Kyoto but you cannot get any places in Kyoto city, like Fushimi, Arashiyama.
+If you use Takayama Hokuriku Area Pass, you can get Kyoto but you cannot get any places in Kyoto city, like Fushimi, Arashiyama even though these places are connected by JR line.
 Kyoto is located on the way to Kanazawa.
-You can stopover at Kyoto, but that is it you can do by Takayama Hokuriku Area Pass.
+You can stopover at Kyoto, but that is all you can do by Takayama Hokuriku Area Pass.

 Please see the map below:

-This deal covers Kyoto city subway lines, Kyoto city bus and Kyoto Bus (private bus company).
+These deals cover Kyoto city subway lines.
+Kyoto city bus and Kyoto Bus (private bus company) are also covered by Kyoto Sightseeing one day and two day cards.
 If you will take bus, you can go almost anywhere in city of Kyoto.
 Only place where is not covered by this pass is Uji.

 How to access to major spots in Kyoto by train